probinso/introduction-git/pres.md

 ---
 # Github activities
-- create / destroy user and organization accounts
-- create / destroy repository
-- fork
+- `fork`
-- issue creation / assignment / management
 - `pull request`
+- Create / destroy user and organization accounts
+- Access control
+- Create / destroy repository
+- Issue creation / assignment / management
-- `gists`
+- Gists

+---
+# Demo
+Collaboration within a team is different than from outside, as a consiquence of access control

+Lets respond to a open source git issue

+---
+# Steps
+1. Identify an issue
+2. `fork` issue on Github
+3. `clone` repository to local directory
+4. `branch` to encapsulate our edits
+5. Edit files, save and `commit` changes
+6. `push` changes to branch on forked repository
+7. `pull request` fork-branch on original repository